YifeiZhou02/ArCHer/README.md

 cd scripts
 python run.py --config-name archer_20q
 ```
+Different environments and method can be run with corresponding configurations.

 ## Webshop Env Installation (Optional)
 To use the webshop env, you need to do the following setups in addition.
 This step can be skipped if you do not plan to use Webshop.